 Our Day Respite program operates from Elsie Salter House and offers social support and care for people living with dementia while also providing respite for their family carers.
 Day respite.

 Meet some of our people

-Sandra Bygrave is our Community Program Manager.
+Sandra Bygrave is our Community Services Manager.
 Sandra has postgraduate qualifications in Ageing and Recreation and over 25 years experience in aged care.
 She has worked with many communities on the co-design of local solutions that support ageing well and was involved nationally on the implementation of Consumer Directed Care.
 Sandra is delighted to find a values match with Samarinda.

 Our program coordinators are: